Help us improve your experience.

 Traffic Control Profiles

-The traffic control profiles hold parameters for levels above the queue level of the scheduler hierarchy.
-The scheduling and shaping configuration on the scheduler nodes are configured using traffic-control-profiles CLI command and scheduler is for queue level.
+Traffic control profiles hold parameters for levels above the queue level of the scheduler hierarchy.
+You configure the scheduling and shaping on the scheduler nodes using traffic control profiles and scheduler maps for the queue level.
 The traffic control profile defines the following characteristics of a scheduler node:

 • Scheduler-map